10 facts about trees

 Trees are fascinating things.
 Did you know that planting more trees could help combat climate change, support biodiversity and boost profitability for farmers?

-Here are 10 more things you might not have known about trees...
+Here are 10 more facts about trees that you might not have known about...

 1) Trees help keep soils healthy